2025–26 Ashes series: Squads

+On 9 December, Mark Wood was ruled out of remainder of the Test series with a knee injury, and was replaced by Matthew Fisher.
+On 24 December, Jofra Archer was ruled out of the remainder of the Test series with a side strain.
+On 29 December, Gus Atkinson was ruled out of the fifth Test with a hamstring injury.

 Venues

-The five venues will be Perth Stadium, Brisbane Cricket Ground, Adelaide Oval, Melbourne Cricket Ground and Sydney Cricket Ground.
+The five venues are Perth Stadium, The Gabba, Adelaide Oval, Melbourne Cricket Ground and Sydney Cricket Ground.
 The venues and dates for the series were announced by Cricket Australia on 16 October 2024.

-Perth Stadium (also known as Optus Stadium) will host the first Test of the series.
-This will be the first time Perth Stadium will host an Ashes Test and will also mark the return of Ashes cricket to Perth, after the city was not included in the schedule for the 2021–22 series.
+Perth Stadium hosted the first Test of the series.
+This was the first time Perth Stadium hosted an Ashes Test and marked the return of Ashes cricket to Perth, after the city was not included in the schedule for the 2021–22 series.

-This will also be the first Ashes series in Australia not to commence at Brisbane Cricket Ground in Brisbane, since the 1982–83 series.
-Brisbane will instead host the second Test of the series, which will be a day/night match.
+It was the first Ashes series in Australia not to commence at the Gabba in Brisbane, since the 1982–83 series.
+Brisbane instead hosted the second Test of the series, which was a day/night match.

 Tour matches

 On 24 July 2025, Cricket Australia announced the fixtures for the warm-up matches.
 On 29 July, Cricket Australia announced the pink-ball Ashes warm-up match between Prime Minister's XI and England XI.
-The England preparation was criticised by several former players in advance with the team only playing a warm-up game against England Lions.
+The England preparation was criticised by several former players in advance with the team only playing a warm-up game against England Lions, rather than a more extensive warm-up schedule of First Class or tour matches.